 We understand the we play an important role in helping families/cares to support and guide their child's behaviour in positive and effective ways.
 Developing collaborative partnerships involves respectful communication about all aspects of a child's learning and development.
-Working in partnership with our parents/carers it integral to the success of this behaviour policy.
-For any intervention strategy to work we need full consistent support so Parents/Carers will be asked to aid.
+Working in partnership with our parents/carers is integral to the success of this behaviour policy.
+For any intervention strategy to work we need full and consistent support and will therefore ask Parents/Carers to work with us.